Back to blog

 The problem isn't the tool.
 It's the architecture.

-Traditional CRMs rest on a simple assumption: humans input, machines store.
+Traditional CRMs rest on a single assumption: humans input, machines store.
 Every interaction must be documented manually.
 Every deal must be moved through the pipeline by hand.
 Every follow-up must be scheduled by the rep.

-This model has three structural flaws:
+That model has three structural flaws:

 3. It treats data as fields, not signals.
 A last-contact date isn't just a text field.
-It's a risk signal that should trigger an action.
+It's a risk signal that should trigger an automatic action.

 What the numbers say